Liberty Universalist Church and Feasterville Academy Historic District

 Liberty Universalist Church and Feasterville Academy Historic District is a national historic district located near Winnsboro, Fairfield County, South Carolina.
 The property encompasses four buildings constructed between 1831 and 1845.
 They are the Liberty Universalist Church and three buildings associated with the Academy: a boarding house, a kitchen, and a school building.
 The buildings were constructed by the Feaster family.

 The Feaster family followed the family patriarch Andrew Feaster when he migrated from Lancaster County in eastern Pennsylvania to the Beaver Creek area in Fairfield County, South Carolina.
-In South Carolina, the Feasters were active in religious activities, first with the German Baptist Brethren and later with the Universalists.
-When Andrew Feaster died in 1821 his son John became the family patriarch.
+In South Carolina, the Feasters were active in religious activities, first with the German Baptist Brethren and later with Christian Universalists.
+When Andrew Feaster died in 1821, his son John became the family patriarch.
 John Feaster oversaw the construction of the buildings now included in the national historic district.

 The construction of the church building in 1831 coincided with the formation of the South Carolina Convention of Universalists in November 1830.
 The academy buildings were constructed in 1845 as a commercial enterprise to provide educational facilities to area residents.
-The school has alternately been referred to as an “academy,” “female seminary” and “boarding house.”
+The school has alternately been referred to as an "academy", "female seminary" and "boarding house".
 The grounds and buildings continue to be used for private yearly family reunions.

 The Historic District and related buildings were added to the National Register of Historic Places in 1984.

 Family background

-Andrew Feaster (1735–1821) was born in the Canton of Berne, Switzerland, and immigrated to America in 1754.
-The 19 year old Feaster immigrated with his father Peter Pfister (1700–1775) and perhaps with other relatives.
+Andrew Feaster (1735–1821) was born in the Canton of Bern, Switzerland, and immigrated to America in 1754.
+The 19-year-old Feaster immigrated with his father, Peter Pfister (1700–1775), and perhaps with other relatives.
 They settled in Lancaster County, Pennsylvania.
 For decades, Lancaster County was a destination for German-speaking immigrants.
-A significant percentage of those settling in this area were German Baptists or related religious sects such as the Schwenkfelders, Moravians, Mennonites, Quakers and Amish.
+A significant percentage of those settling in the area were German Baptists or related sects such as the Schwenkfelders, Moravians, Mennonites, Quakers and Amish.

 Marriage and children

 The public record for Andrew Feaster is silent for more than a decade after his arrival in America.
-In 1767 he married Margaret Frie (alternatively, Fry) Cooper.
-Margaret Frie had previously been married to Peter Cooper, whom she married in 1757 in Philadelphia.
+In 1767, he married Margaret Frie (alternatively, Fry) Cooper.
+Frie had previously been married to Peter Cooper, whom she married in 1757 in Philadelphia.
 Cooper died in 1766.
-Based on family genealogical records, four children were born into the Cooper – Frie marriage: Adam (1755–1835), Peter (born 1762), Eve (born 1761), and Elizabeth Keiffer (born 1766).
-Feaster had also been previously married and brought one child, Martha “Mattie” (1766–1866) into his marriage with Frie.
-Into the Feaster – Frie marriage six children were born, John (1768–1848), Susannah (1769–1829), Margaret (1770–1825), Andrew (1777–1808), Alice “Ailsey” (1781–1830) and Jacob (1791–1872).
+Based on family genealogical records, four children were born into the Cooper–Frie marriage: Adam (1755–1835), Peter (b.
+1762), Eve (b.
+1761), and Elizabeth Keiffer (b.
+1766).
+Feaster had also been previously married and brought one child, Martha (1766–1866), into his marriage with Frie.
+To the Feaster–Fries, six children were born: John (1768–1848), Susannah (1769–1829), Margaret (1770–1825), Andrew (1777–1808), Alice (1781–1830), and Jacob (1791–1872).